Standards of Conduct and Honor Code

 Lying includes making any materially false statement or representation to a Trinity Law School or Trinity International University official, staff person, or faculty member concerning any matter relevant to:

-• The law school, including but not limited to, providing false information for full- or part-time employment at the law school;
+• the law school, including but not limited to, providing false information for full- or part-time employment at the law school;

-• The education of any person, including but not limited to, providing false information on an application for law school;
+• the education of any person, including but not limited to, providing false information on an application for law school;

-• The right to practice law or the future licensing to practice law of any person, including but not limited to, an application to take the bar exam;
+• the right to practice law or the future licensing to practice law of any person, including but not limited to, an application to take the bar exam;

-• The reputation of a Trinity Law School or Trinity International University official, staff person, or faculty member, including but not limited to, falsely charging another person with a violation of the Honor Code;
+• the reputation of a Trinity Law School or Trinity International University official, staff person, or faculty member, including but not limited to, falsely charging another person with a violation of the Honor Code;

-• Class attendance;
+• class attendance;

 • Honor Code violations or accusations, including but not limited to, petitions to the Registrar’s Office or Law Faculty Senate or proceedings relevant to the investigation or adjudication of accusations of Honor Code violations; or,

-• Reporting material as read that a student has not read or watched that a student has not watched.
+• reporting material as read that a student has not read or watched that a student has not watched.

 Unfair Competition and Violation of Library Rules